Tech0ne/vpn-connect/README.md

 ## How to use ?

-Simply run `./install_requirements.sh` to install... requirements :eyes:.
-(Please note that this script only works with apt-get. sorry fedora, ubuntu > )
+Simply run `ppip3 install -r requirements.txt` to install... requirements :eyes:.

-After all requirements installed, launch the script with `./freeopenvpn_org.py` and follow the instructions.
+After all requirements installed, launch the script with `./main.py` and follow the instructions.

 ---